Trojahn/VKFrameS/README.md

 # Parameters
 1. The video which keyframes will be selected.
 2. A file path to the CSV output which describe the selected keyframes.
-3. (Optional) A CSV file with the shot segmentation of the video.
+3. (Optional) A CSV file with video shot segmentation.

 # Output
 VKFrameS will save it's output into a CSV file (the second provided parameter).
 In this file, each line corresponds to a selected keyframe.